johnroper100/dropplets/README.md

 Dropplets
 =========

-# Help Update and Maintain Dropplets!
-Look Below to See How You Can Help!

 Dropplets is a minimalist **Markdown** blogging platform focused on delivering just what you need in a blogging solution, but absolutely nothing you don't.
 When it comes to basic blogging, all you really want to do is write & publish which is where Dropplets excels.
 It's databaseless, so it installs on any server in just about 30 seconds.

 Current version: 1.6.5